 Halitosis, more commonly known as bad breath, is a condition that over 80 million people suffer from.
 While it can be very embarrassing, there are several things you can do to combat the condition.
 Our Reno Dental Associates weigh in on what causes halitosis, and what can be done to prevent it.
-The Reno dentists encourage sufferers to visit their Reno dental office if the condition persists.
+Reno family dentists encourage sufferers to visit their Reno dentist office if the condition persists.

 Halitosis has been an issue plaguing individuals for centuries.
 From high priests and ancient Egyptians concerned about offending others with their bad breath to 15th Century Chinese inventors presenting the first toothbrush to the world in an effort to cure the problem, the curse of halitosis has been a topic of discussion in social circles in virtually every country.
 Although its causes were unknown in centuries past, modern medicine has provided us with the wide range of reasons halitosis occurs.

 Bad breath is most commonly found as a form of oral halitosis – an accumulation of bacterial plaque on the tongue is typically the culprit, caused by periodontal problems, poor hygiene or bad habits like smoking.
 When bad breath originates outside the oral cavity, it is known as extraoral halitosis and is typically caused by conditions affecting the digestive or upper and lower respiratory systems or kidney and liver disease.
 Extraoral halitosis only accounts for 10% of bad breath cases.